Midtown neighbourhood

 View the latest newsletter here.

-- The northern side of Wellesley Street West (from Albert Street to Queen Street) is taking shape, with more concrete slabs poured and kerb stone installation underway.
+- Wellesley Street West (Albert Street to Queen Street) is taking shape, with more concrete slabs poured, kerbs nearing completion and paving underway.

-- Watercare midtown upgrades continue, with shaft excavation beginning next week at Queen Street/Mayoral Drive and piling set to start at Wellesley Street East at the end of March.
+- Watercare midtown upgrades continue, with shaft excavation beginning at Queen Street/Mayoral Drive and piling underway on Wellesley Street East, with tunnelling preparation on the horizon.

 Bringing people to midtown

-Street Culture Night, Thursday, 17 April, 5pm-8pm, Elliott Street – A celebration of urban creativity with DJs spinning at Real Groovy and on Elliott Street, with live street art and an art market in the Strand Arcade featuring vintage clothing, Manga, sign painting, sculpture, and photography.
+Next up is Street Culture Night on Thursday 17 April, 5pm–8pm a celebration of urban art and creativity with DJs at Real Groovy and Elliott Street, live street art, and a curated art market in the Strand Arcade featuring vintage fashion, Manga, sculpture and more.

 Our commitments to you